DecisionsDev/odm-docker-kubernetes/helm/stable/odmcharts/README.md

 *-+
-# IBM ODM
+# IBM Operational Decision Manager

-[IBM ODM](https://www.ibm.com/support/knowledgecenter/SSQP76_8.9.0/welcome/kc_welcome_odmV.html)  is a platform for capturing, automating, and governing repeatable business decisions.
+[IBM® Operational Decision Manager (ODM)](https://www.ibm.com/support/knowledgecenter/SSQP76_8.9.0/welcome/kc_welcome_odmV.html)  is a platform for capturing, automating, and governing repeatable business decisions.
 You can identify situations to form insights and act with business rules.

 ## Usages